 Students in the Associate in Arts - Teacher Transfer courses have as their primary objective either the transfer of specific courses or the associate degree in its entirety to a four-year college or university.
-Students may opt for one of three areas of concentration: early childhood, elementary, or mid-level.
+Students may opt for one of three areas of concentration: early childhood, elementary or mid-level.

-Students in this program have guaranteed transfer credit to the Colleges of Education at either the University of South Carolina, SC State University or Claflin University.
-They may also take advantage of preferential advising in the first two years, education courses in the first two years, test preparation for the PRAXIS I, learning community activities on both the Orangeburg-Calhoun Technical College and university campuses, and financial aid opportunities for both Orangeburg-Calhoun Technical College and university courses.
+Students in this program have guaranteed transfer credit to the University of South Carolina, South Carolina State University or Claflin University.
+They may also take advantage of preferential advising in the first two years, education courses in the first two years, test preparation for the PRAXIS I, learning community activities on both the Orangeburg-Calhoun Technical College and university campuses, and financial aid opportunities for both OCtech and university courses.